-Walking and cycling are also popular in much of China, being the cheapest and healthiest ways of getting around short distances.
-Some cities have public bicycle hiring programmes as part of their public transport infrastructure.
+Walking and cycling are also popular in much of China, as they are cheap and healthy ways of covering short distances.
+Some cities have public-bicycle hiring programmes as part of their public transport infrastructure.

 Driving in China, on the other hand, is a challenge for most expats and is often characterised by chaos and congestion.
 It may be a good idea for foreigners to get to know their surroundings through public transport before getting behind the wheel.